Home

 Making Your Selection: A Practical Guide

-• Conflict Level: If your relationship is high-conflict, prioritize apps with tamper-proof messaging and court-admissible records like OurFamilyWizard or TalkingParents.
-For more amicable relationships, user-friendly schedulers like Cozi or 2Houses may be sufficient.
+• Conflict Level: If your relationship is high-conflict and court-mandated, prioritize apps with tamper-proof messaging like OurFamilyWizard or TalkingParents.
+For moderate-conflict or amicable relationships, Kidtime offers the same custody-tracking and tone-scanning benefits at a fraction of the price.
+For purely household scheduling, generic options like Cozi can suffice.